GameSevenbjj/random-quote-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This was a project for freeCodeCamp.
-I used reactjs and bootstrap to finish this project.
+I used mainly react for this project, because I am completing the front end libraries section of the freeCodeCamp curriculum.
+To complete this project I used an array of colors and two different methods of the math object to get random colors of the background.
+Then I use a react hook for my quotes api.
+The hook fetches the data from the api and then returns it and then I use the same methods of math as before to get the quotes at random.
+Then I use a simple function to give the button functionality, so it changes quotes and color it each time its pressed.

 ## Available Scripts